 Have a nose around the tool.
 Is the functionality simple and intuitive?
 Is it easy to navigate your way around?
 Does the design make you want to cry?
 Then consider training and support: if you have a problem, will you be able to solve it quickly?
 Are there any demo videos, walkthrough guides or customer case studies?
 What key problems do people seem to have with the tool?
 And what are your options for getting support?
 Ultimately, you shouldn’t have to dig too deeply just to get started with the tool.

 This one question is essential for making sure the tool actually fits your company culture.
 You don’t want to bring in a tracking tool that completely undermines your work environment.
-The idea of “tracking” can itself seem pretty sinister, and sadly a lot of time tracking tools out there support a weird “overlord manager” dynamic.
+The idea of “tracking” can itself seem pretty sinister, and sadly a lot of time tracking tools out there support invasive employee monitoring.

 Don’t just believe the fancy website; you need to know what users actually make of the tool.
-Check testimonials, discussion boards and app ratings to get a sense of how it works for different people.
+Check testimonials, discussion boards and independent review sites to get a sense of how it works for different people.

 Don’t waste hours on this – just do a brief scan of a few sites for the problems people have encountered and how they think it compares to other time tracking tools.
 Be aware of issues that come up again and again, and decide if it’s a deal breaker.